Important notice: Beware of scammers pretending to represent InData Labs

 The perfect retail predictive analytics case study is Macy’s, a department store.
 The company managed to increase sales from 8% to 12% in three months by sending personalized emails based on user data.
 For such a large retailer, a 4% increase is a significant volume.

-Product analytics allows retailers to study individual users and subgroups to offer them the necessary product.
+E-commerce predictive analytics allows retailers to study individual users and subgroups to offer them the necessary product.
 That’s where client segmentation comes in.
 Besides, it helps retail chains interact only with interested, not random buyers.

-Logistics & Storing
+Logistics & storing

 Predictive analytics in e-commerce works well for both physical and online retail.
 For example, by analyzing videos from surveillance cameras in a supermarket, you can find out how customers walk through the store, what discounts they pay attention to, what goods they’re interested in (but not enough to buy them).
 Having this information in place, it’s easy to readjust the marketing strategy to achieve greater results.